 Feral horses have also degraded habitat within this area.
-Most of the area is managed as a "horse free zone" by the BLM (there is no Appropriate Management Level set), however the latest population estimate indicates over 2,000 feral horses are currently using the landscape.
+Most of the area is managed as a "horse free zone" by the BLM, so no set AML, however the latest population estimate indicates over 2,000 feral horses are currently using the landscape.
 A gather in the Meadow Valley Mountains in 2020 removed 455 individuals, however many other portions of the area still have excessive numbers of feral horses.
-Many riparian areas and recent burn scars have a disproportionate amount of feral horse use and are in various stages of degradation.
+Many riparian areas and recent burn scars have a disproportionately high horse use and are in various stages of degradation.
 Protecting high-use areas and reducing the number of feral horses is important for improving and protecting wildlife habitat within the area.